 For a text to be successful, elements of the setting must be recognisable.

-When dictatorships are mentioned, most of us envision red propaganda posters and the extreme violence with which China and the USSR crushed any resistance; in short, extreme elements of manipulation and control.
-North Korea is undoubtedly a violent country, but it has also perfected the art of controlling its citizens to keep them suitably subdued.
-They indoctrinate their people from birth to death, force feeding them propaganda at every possible moment.
-In fact, “Every town in North Korea, no matter how small, has a movie theatre, thanks to Kim Jong-il’s conviction that film is an indispensable tool for instilling loyalty in the masses.”
-Media ownership is central to the manipulation of the people; you manipulate the people, you manipulate their votes, beliefs and actions.
-The media you consume influences your sense of justice and your views on the world.
-Knowing this, the “Prices [for the cinema] were kept low – just half a won, or a few cents, about the same as a soft drink.”
-This ensured that the films, which were “…pure propaganda…”, were available to as many people as possible.
-The propaganda invades every aspect of life in North Korea; the landscapes are mostly devoid of colour, while “Images of Kim Il-sung are depicted in … vivid poster colours … Rays of orange and yellow emanate from his face: He is the sun.”
-The red lettering of the propaganda slogans – “LONG LIVE KIM IL-SUNG.
-KIM JONG-IL, SUN OF THE 21ST CENTURY.
-LET’S LIVE OUR OWN WAY.
-WE WILL DO AS THE PARTY TELLS US.
-WE HAVE NOTHING TO ENVY IN THE WORLD” – reside on the top of every public building and “…line the roads like mileage markers…” While media in democracies and the Western world may not be entirely influenced by the government, almost every single media outlet strives to entice its consumers to one viewpoint or another.
+Admittedly, media in democracies and the Western world is not be entirely influenced by the government; however, almost every single media outlet strives to entice its consumers to one viewpoint or another.
 Liberal voices mainly share facts and figures that tally with their views, while those in the Alt-Right report their own ‘alternative facts’.
 It is almost impossible to find a completely unbiased media outlet today, and this mirrors how impossible it is in North Korea to find any information that isn’t specifically designed to manipulate its consumers to believe in the regime.
 This impossibility means that North Koreans live in their own little bubble, believing that even if it’s bad in their country, everyone else has it worse off – believing that they have “…nothing to envy in the world.”
 The propaganda is so ingrained in their lives that it’s almost impossible for them to break free.
-Even when faced with facts that should sway them, when they are forced into terrible poverty during the Arduous March, the citizens of North Korea continue to believe.
+Even when faced with facts that should sway them, when they were forced into terrible poverty during the Arduous March, the citizens of North Korea continued to believe.
 The fact that there is a better way to live doesn’t ever occur to them because that’s just how things have always been.
 They live their lives similarly to Truman Burbank, the title character of Peter Weir’s 1998 film The Truman Show.
-The premise of the show is startlingly relatable to North Korea: Truman, adopted and raised by a corporation inside a reality show on his life, is unaware that everything in his world is simulated and influenced by a single creator.
-North Koreans, born and raised in a communist country isolated from all outside influences, are unaware that everything in their world is simulated and influenced by their Beloved Leader.
-But how, in a world where almost everything you consume is designed to control you, do you determine what is right and what is not?
-You must be careful that your sense of truth and justice is not solely based on what you see on TV.
+The premise is startlingly relatable to North Korea: Truman, adopted and raised by a corporation inside a reality show on his life, is unaware that everything in his world is simulated and influenced by a single creator.
+North Koreans, born and raised in a communist country isolated from the rest of the world, are unaware that everything in their world is simulated and influenced by their Beloved Leader.
+So how, in a world where almost everything you consume is designed to control you, do you determine what is right and what is not?
+You must be careful that your sense of truth and justice is not solely based on what you see on TV or see circulating through social media.
 You mustn’t believe everything that you are told.
 Instead, you must search for the truth – every side of it.